 The RDPBIA also works with downtown restaurants and retailers on promotional opportunities and works closely with the Riverside Convention and Visitors Bureau to distribute information and special offers to conventioneers and visitors.
-The RDPBIA worked with the Bureau to secure the annual conference of the California Downtown Association in October
+The RDPBIA worked with the Bureau on the successful History Day California event and will continue to work with them in 2013.